grafana/loki/docs/sources/clients/promtail/stages/multiline.md

   max_wait_time: 3s
 ```

-Zero-width space micht not suite everyone.
+Zero-width space might not suite everyone.
 Any special character that is unlikely to be part of your regular logs should do just fine.